ratwolfzero/hopalong_python/README.md

 #### Second Pass: Trajectory Point Calculation and Mapping

-##### Purpose

-- Compute the sequence of trajectory points.

-- Map these points directly to image pixel coordinates.

-- Update the corresponding pixels in the image array based on the hit rate of each coordinate.
+- Purpose: Compute the sequence of trajectory points.
+Map these points directly to image pixel coordinates.
+Update the corresponding pixels in the image array based on the hit rate of each coordinate.

 - Outcome: The image array is populated with an accurate visual representation of the trajectory.